 - 1) In-house elasticity and cohesion tests were performed on monolayers of microspheres with a texture analyzer.

-- 2) In house in-vitro degradation test showed that Nexsphere-F was degraded in 37°C of warm saline within 2 hours.
+- 2) In house in-vivo degradation test showed that Nexsphere was degraded within 4 weeks.